-A single crystal sample of $^{114}CdCr_2O_4$ has been oriented in the hk0 scattering geometry, where the cubic a and b axes are located in the horizontal scattering plane.
-(See Figure 11 (a)) An alternative orientation is the hhl scattering geometry, where one of the two axes are rotated out of the horizontal plane by 45° while the other remains.
-(See Figure 11 (b)) In the case of inelastic scattering, three pieces of crystals were co-aligned and mounted together to enhance scattering intensity.
+Single crystal samples of $Ba_3Mn_2O_8$ were oriented in the hk0 scattering plane, where the a and b axes are located in the horizontal scattering plane.
+An alternative orientation is the hhl scattering geometry, where one of the two axes are rotated out of the horizontal plane by 60° while the other remains.
+In the case of inelastic scattering, five pieces of crystals were co-aligned and mounted together to enhance scattering intensity.
 The samples are then sealed in a He-filled aluminum can and cooled down by a liquid-He filled cryostat.
 The instrument will be operated in fixed- E_f mode with $E_f = 5.0$ meV.
 The instrumental configuration for inelastic measurements following the neutron path downstream is: neutron guide-monochromator-80' collimator-sample-Be filter-radial collimator-11 blade horizontally focusing analyzer-detector (G-80'-Be-RC-11HFA-D in short).
 The energy resolution for the above configuration is about 0.3 meV.